Skip to content

 Accessible Features

 The Live Well York website contains several Accessible features that can be used by users with specific requirements.
-The widget is available on the top right-hand side of the header menu.
+The widget, which is called Recite Me, is available on the top right-hand side of the header menu.

 The features include: -